Optimal Nonparametric Inference via Deep Neural Network: Introduction

 Existing results regarding (\ref{eqn:goal}) are sub-optimal.
-For instance, when $\mcH$ is a $\beta$-smooth H\"{o}lder class and $L,\bfp$ are properly selected, it has been argued that $R_n=n^{-\frac{2\beta}{2\beta+d}}(\log{n})^s$ for some constant $s>0$; see \cite{kk05, hk06, kk17, km11, s17, su18, flm18}.
+For instance, when $\mcH$ is a $\beta$-smooth H\"{o}lder class and $L,\bfp$ are properly selected, it has been argued that $R_n=n^{-\frac{2\beta}{2\beta+d}}(\log{n})^s$ for some constant $s>0$; see \cite{kk05, hk06, kk17, km11, s19, su18, flm18, DIVE2020, FDA_shang2020}.
 Such results are mostly proved based on empirical processes techniques in which the logarithmic factors arise from the entropy bound of the neural network class.
 The aim of this paper is to fully remove the redundant logarithmic factors, i.e., under proper selections of $L,\bfp$ one actually has $R_n=n^{-\frac{2\beta}{2\beta+d}}$ in (\ref{eqn:goal}).
 This means that neural network estimators can exactly achieve minimax estimation rate.
-Our proof relies on an explicitly constructed neural network which is proven minimax optimal.
+Our proof relies on an explicitly constructed neural network through tensor product B-splines which is proved minimax optimal.
+One technical contribution of this paper is to show that tensor product B-splines can be effectively expressed by deep networks.
+Compared with other basis structures such as local Taylor expansions, e.g., \cite{y17} and \cite{s19}, the tensor product B-splines framework is convenient to our theoretical analysis due to its rich statistical literature; see \cite{h98} and \cite{h03}.

 Some interesting byproducts are worth mentioning.
-First, the rate $R_n$ can be further improved when $f_0$ satisfies additional structures.
+First, we will derive the pointwise asymptotic distribution of the constructed neural network estimator which will be useful to establish pointwise confidence interval.
+Second, the constructed neural network estimator will be further used as a test statistic which is proved optimal when $L,\bfp$ are properly selected.
+As far as we know, these are the first provably valid confidence interval and test statistic based on neural networks in nonparametric regression.
+Third, the rate $R_n$ can be further improved when $f_0$ satisfies additional structures.
 Specifically, we will show that $R_n=n^{-\frac{2\beta}{2\beta+1}}$ if $f_0$ satisfies additive structure, i.e., $f_0$ is a sum of univariate $\beta$-H\"{o}lder functions.
 Such rate is minimax according to \cite{s85}.
-Second, we will derive the pointwise asymptotic distribution of the constructed neural network estimator which will be useful to establish pointwise confidence interval.
-Third, the constructed neural network estimator will be further used as a test statistic which is proven optimal when $L,\bfp$ are properly selected.
-As far as we know, these are the first provably valid confidence interval and test statistic based on neural networks in nonparametric regression.